Bengali: এই ব্লগটি এখানে বাংলায় পড়ুন।

-At the end of the 1970s and during 1980s, capital markets were emerging as the new sensation among the individuals of India.
-Many malpractices started taking place such as unofficial self- styled merchant bankers, unofficial private placements, rigging of prices, non-adherence of provisions of the Companies Act, violation of rules and regulations of stock exchanges, delay in delivery of shares, price rigging, etc.
+At the end of the 1970s and during the 1980s, capital markets were emerging as the new sensation among individuals in India.
+Many malpractices started taking place such as unofficial self-styled merchant bankers, unofficial private placements, rigging of prices, non-adherence of provisions of the Companies Act, violation of rules and regulations of stock exchanges, delay in delivery of shares, price rigging, etc.

 Due to these malpractices, people started losing confidence in the stock market.
 The government felt a sudden need to set up an authority to regulate the working and reduce these malpractices.
 As a result, the Government came up with the establishment of SEBI.

-SEBI acts as a watchdog for all the capital market participants and its main purpose is to provide such an environment for the financial market enthusiasts that facilitate efficient and smooth working of the securities market.
+This regulatory authority acts as a watchdog for all the capital market participants.
+Its main purpose is to provide such an environment for financial market enthusiasts that facilitate the efficient and smooth working of the securities market.
 SEBI also plays an important role in the economy.

-To make this happen, it ensures that the three main participants of the financial market are taken care of, i.e. issuers of securities, investor, and financial intermediaries.
+To make this happen, it ensures that the three main participants of the financial market are taken care of, i.e. issuers of securities, investors, and financial intermediaries.

 These are entities in the corporate field that raise funds from various sources in the market.
-SEBI makes sure that they get a healthy and transparent environment for their needs.
+This organization makes sure that they get a healthy and transparent environment for their needs.

 Investors are the ones who keep the markets active.
-SEBI is responsible for maintaining an environment that is free from malpractices to restore the confidence of general public who invest their hard earned money in the markets.
+This regulatory authority is responsible for maintaining an environment that is free from malpractices to restore the confidence of the general public who invest their hard-earned money in the markets.

 - Protective Function